TCGInc/gsachallenge/README.md

 ### Use of IaaS ###
 We deployed our prototype (18fchallenge.tcg.com) into Amazon's IaaS EC2 environment using an Ubuntu virtual machine.
 In fact we used the EC2 API to deploy a VMWare image that we originally prepared to help our developers quickly start working.
+By using Jenkins, we were able to use branches for continous deployment to both our integration and production machines.
 This allowed us to quickly configure and verify our various environments.

 ### Relationship to the US Services Playbook ###